 For over six decades, she defined the soul of Filipino cinema, moving from radiant ingenue to commanding matriarch with effortless grace.

-Born Jesusa Sonora in Bacolod, Susan Roces was a force of nature who became the face of Philippine entertainment.
-She didn't just act; she embodied the hopes and dreams of a nation rebuilding after war.
-Her early career in the 1950s and '60s was a blaze of romantic comedies and musicals, where her luminous presence and genuine sweetness made her the country's undisputed box-office queen.
-But Roces refused to be typecast.
-As decades turned, she masterfully shifted gears, tackling complex dramatic roles and even horror, proving her depth and durability.
-Her later years saw her as a revered cultural figure, a television matriarch, and a sharp-witted commentator on national affairs, her marriage to fellow star Fernando Poe Jr. solidifying her place in the public's heart as part of the country's cinematic royalty.
+Susan Roces, born Jesusa Sonora in Bacolod, became the face of Philippine entertainment in the 1950s and '60s with a blaze of romantic comedies and musicals.
+Her luminous presence and genuine sweetness made her the country's undisputed box-office queen.
+She refused to be typecast, tackling complex dramatic roles and horror over the decades, proving her depth and durability.
+In later years she became a television matriarch and sharp-witted commentator on national affairs.
+Her marriage to fellow star Fernando Poe Jr. placed her in the public's heart as part of the country's cinematic royalty.
 Her career was a living history of Filipino film.
+She died in 2022.

 1928–1945